mmajerni/kamelet-catalog/test/jira/README.md

 - Create and label secret used by Yaks test
 - Create InMemoryChannel messages
 - Create logger-sink Kamelet
-- Create KameletBinding inmem-to-log, which binds InMemoryChannel messages to logger-sink Kamelet
+- Create Pipe inmem-to-log, which binds InMemoryChannel messages to logger-sink Kamelet
 - Create Camel K integration jira-to-inmem, which flows from jira-source Kamelet to InMemoryChannel messages (property based configuration)

 *Scenario Verify resources*
 - Verify that jira-source and logger-sink Kamelets are available
-- Verify that KameletBinding inmem-to-log is available
+- Verify that Pipe inmem-to-log is available
 - Verify that integration jira-to-inmem is running

 *Scenario Verify new Jira issue is created*